Adam-Kosicki/Quick-Sorter/README.md

 # Quick-Sorter
 JAVA | algorithm, sorting

+QuickSorter is a Java class that provides methods to perform quick sort algorithm on an array list of comparable objects.
+This class includes four different pivot selection strategies for the quick sort algorithm: first element, random element, median of three random elements, and median of three elements.

 ## Pivot Strategies ##
 QuickSorter provides four different pivot selection strategies that can be used with the timedQuickSort method: